joaonuno/tree-model-js/README.md

 ## Questions?

-If you have any doubt using this library please post a question on http://stackoverflow.com using the tag `tree-model-js`.
+If you have any doubt using this library please post a question on http://stackoverflow.com using the tag `treemodel`.

 ## API Reference